intjelic/python-sfml/doc/sphinx/source/documentation/graphics.rst

       :param integer depth_buffer: Do you want this render-texture to have a depth buffer?
       :rtype: :class:`sf.RenderTexture`

-   .. py:attribute: smooth
+   .. py:attribute:: smooth

       Enable or disable texture smoothing.

-      This function is similar to :func:`Texture.smooth`.
+      This prpoerty is similar to :attr:`Texture.smooth`.
 This parameter is disabled by default.

       :rtype: bool

-   .. py:attribute: active
+   .. py:attribute:: active

       Activate of deactivate the render-texture for rendering.